 The way you manage disruptive team members will define your success as CTO.

-Becoming an effective Chief Technology Officer is probably the number one target for most CTO Academy members – whether en route to the top or already there.
+Becoming an effective chief technology officer is probably the number one target for most CTO Academy members.
+And it doesn’t matter if you’re en route to the top or already there.

 We’ve created a slightly light-hearted look at CTO life but tried to focus on the key changes that take place when arriving in a senior role and what should and shouldn’t be part of your workload.

-What is crucial is you understand the leadership skills needed to be effective, work towards improving those, and discard or outsource the rest.
+What is crucial is that you understand the leadership skills needed to be effective, work towards improving those skills and discard or outsource the rest.

 90 Things You Need To Know To Become an Effective CTO

 The Digital MBA for Technology Leaders has been formally recognized and certified by the Continuing Professional Development Certification Service (CPDUK) as “conforming to continuing professional development principles”, recognizing both the high standard of professional training and exceptional value being delivered by this course to technology leaders seeking to advance their careers.

 A part-time CTO is a technology expert who works on a part-time or consulting basis for a company.
 The aim is to develop and implement the company’s technology strategy and oversee all aspects of its technology operations and product development.